9 Things That Must Be in Your Electronic Press Kit

 2. Management/Staff Bios

-Bios are especially important if there is a management member who is suitable for interviews, expert commentary and speaking engagements.
+Bios are especially important if there is a member of management who is suitable for interviews, expert commentary, and speaking engagements.

 3. A Selection of Important Press Releases